-My Triple Ginger Pound Cake contains three kinds of ginger – ground ginger, fresh root ginger and crystallised ginger.
+The cake contains three kinds of ginger – ground ginger, fresh root ginger and crystallised ginger.
 However, despite the abundance of one of my favourite spices, I find even those who profess not to like ginger very much love this cake.
-The dried ginger, grated root ginger, and crystallised ginger in this cake all complement each other, giving a deep, rich, mellow flavour.
+The warming triumvirate all complement each other, giving a deep, rich, mellow flavour.

 A Real Family Favourite